unownone/unownone/README.md

 ### *Few things about me*

 -  ♠️ I'm Jack of All Trades ,master of None.
-- 🧑🏾‍💻 I don't love tags but you can call me a FullStack Developer who just loves writing Backend.
+- 🧑🏾‍💻 I don't love tags but you can call me a FullStack Developer who just loves writing Backend Logic.
 - 👯 I love to build products!
 Some of them are already pinned down under!
-- 🤔 I’m still trying to finish my education!
-I love intering/part-timing!
 - 😮 Pronouns **He/Him**

 ### Lovin' :heart: these since forever :